tolo38/usefull/all/git.use.md

 `git lfs install`
 * set tracked file pattern
 `git lfs track "*.iso" `
+* Add a new file.
+Take care that is include in path of tracked files `git lfs track`
+Then add it
+`git add`
 * Download files from distant repo
 `git lfs pull`
 * If files where already in the repo